pebble/clay/README.md

 #### src/scripts/config-page.js

-This is the main entry point for the code that runs on the generated config page, and is responsibe for passing the injected config and other components to the `ClayConfig` class.
+This is the main entry point for the code that runs on the generated config page, and is responsible for passing the injected config and other components to the `ClayConfig` class.

 ### Building